 Next, I looked at the Olmsted line to see where they originated in England and at what time they may have left for the New World.
 And guess what?
 They too lived in Essex county.
 In Great Leighs.
 Crazy awesome.

 I’m still not sure if both the Olmsteds and Kelloggs left Essex at the same time, but without a doubt, these families were close, and remained close for over a hundred years when these two branches converged on my tree with the marriage of Stephen Olmsted and Hannah Kellogg.

 I’ve never much been interested in the Puritan history of my ancestors.
 I’ve always found them to be highly hypocritical.
 They left England because they were facing religious persecution, only to arrive in the New World and begin persecuting the native inhabitants of this land as well as other Puritans who didn’t quite live up to their standards.
 However, upon this simple research I’ve done, I’m becoming increasingly fascinated with their lives.
 I want to know more.
+Seeing Puritan life through their eyes may help me understand.
 And I feel that these families, the Olmsteds and the Kelloggs, and, to some degree the Wrights, made up a dynasty of sorts in New England.
 Is it possible that these families traveled farther west with each other because their bonds were so close?
 Ah, more research for another day.